 Beinart Gallery (Melbourne, Australia) is a curated space for highly skilled figurative artists with a shared fascination for surreal and imaginative themes.
-By showing internationally established artists with emerging talent in our exhibition program, we are ushering the New Contemporary art movement into Australia.
+By showing internationally established artists with emerging talent, we are ushering the New Contemporary art movement into Australia.
 We are passionate about raising the profiles of Australian artists to an international stage through our worldwide network of collectors and enthusiasts.

 Beinart Gallery is jointly owned and directed by Corinne and Jon Beinart.
 The gallery was established in 2016, but our role within this growing international movement spans almost two decades, during which our efforts were focused on publishing, curation, promotion and education.

 Over the years we have hosted solo exhibitions for numerous celebrated international artists at our gallery.
 We have brought to Australia the illusionistic porcelain sculptures of Johnson Tsang, the provocative ceramic art of Ronit Baranga, the fantastic border creatures of Adrian Cox, the dizzying op art of Alex Garant and the pop-surrealist miniatures of Naoto Hattori.
-We have exhibited internationally renowned Australian artists such as Shaun Tan and Joshua Smith while helping to expand the profiles of talented emerging artists such as Beau White, Gerard Geer and Sam Yong.
+We have hosted solo shows for internationally renowned Australian artists such as Shaun Tan while helping to expand the profiles of talented emerging artists such as Beau White and Sam Yong.

 Jon Beinart (Gallery Co-director) during Shaun Tan's solo exhibition, Untold Tales.
 Photo by Max Milne.